olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 # MPI Collectives

-The last type of MPI communicaiton we will introduce is Collective Communcation, which involves all the processes in a communicator.
+The last type of MPI communication we will introduce is Collective Communication, which involves all the processes in a communicator.
-In fact all processes in communicator must participate.
+In fact, all processes in communicator must participate.
-Collevtive Communcation serves several purposes:
+Collective Communication serves several purposes:
 * Synchronization
 * Data movement
 * Reductions

 Several routines originate or terminate at a single process known as the “root”.

 For this introduction we'll look at the broadcast, where the root process sends data to all the other processes.
-One of the main uses of broadcasting is to send configuration parameters, like initial condtions, to all processes in a parallel program.
+One of the main uses of broadcasting is to send configuration parameters, like initial conditions, to all processes in a parallel program.

-Here is the broadcast funtion:
+Here is the broadcast function:

 ```
 int MPI_Bcast(void *buf, int count, MPI_Datatype datatype, int root, MPI_Comm comm)